 We’re currently looking for a range of exceptional people to help build our organisation.

 The Health & Care Professions Council (HCPC) is the current regulator for social workers in England.
-This includes the upcoming registration renewal which will run from 1 September to 30 November 2018.

 - HCPC website (External link)